-4.9.15 Procedure for Suspension Request A request to suspend a Certificate shall identify the Certificate to be suspended, explain the reason for suspension, and allow the request to be authenticated (e.g., digitally or manually signed).
-Upon receipt of a suspension request, a CA shall authenticate the request and then suspend the Certificate.
+suspension request, a CA shall authenticate the request and then

 If an RA performs this function on behalf of the CA, the RA shall send a message to the CA requesting suspension of the Certificate.
 The RA shall digitally or manually sign the message.
 The message shall be in a format known to the CA. Upon receipt of a suspension request from an RA, a CA shall authenticate the request and then suspend the Certificate.

 Upon receipt of a suspension request from a Participant CA asking that a Certificate Issued by the IGC Root CA be suspended, IdenTrust shall authenticate the request, apprise the IdenTrust PMA, and then take whatever action the PMA directs.
 Separate from the publication of the Revocation information, prompt oral or electronic notification of a Participant CA suspension shall be given by IdenTrust to previously designated agents in all Organizations having a Participant CA to which IGC Root CA has Issued a Certificate.

-4.9.16 Limits on Suspension Period A Certificate may be suspended for a maximum of 14 days.
+4.9.16 Limits on Suspension Period

+A Certificate may be suspended for a maximum of 14 days.
 If the Subscriber or LRA has not removed their Certificate from hold (suspension) within that period, the Certificate shall be Revoked for reason of "Key Compromise".
-In order to mitigate the threat of unauthorized person removing the Certificate from hold, the Subscriber identity shall be authenticated: In person using initial identity proofing process described in Section 3.2.3; By sending a digitally signed message with a valid, unexpired Certificate of an equal or higher Assurance Level than the suspended Certificate, which was Issued under the IGC PKI to the same Individual seeking suspension removal; or Via a Client-authenticated SSL/TLS-Encrypted Session using a Certificate of an equal or higher Assurance Level than the suspended Certificate, which was Issued under the IGC PKI to the same Individual seeking suspension removal.
-In the instance a Certificate is used for proof of identity, the CA or RA shall ensure the request is authenticated and verify the Certificate
+In order to mitigate the threat of unauthorized person removing the Certificate from hold, the Subscriber identity shall be authenticated:

+- In person using initial identity proofing process described in Section 3.2.3; - By sending a digitally signed message with a valid, unexpired Certificate of an equal or higher Assurance Level than the suspended Certificate, which was Issued under the IGC PKI to the same Individual seeking suspension removal; or - Via a Client-authenticated SSL/TLS-Encrypted Session using a Certificate of an equal or higher Assurance Level than the suspended Certificate, which was Issued under the IGC PKI to the same Individual seeking suspension removal.

+In the instance a Certificate is used for proof of identity, the CA or RA shall ensure the request is authenticated and verify the Certificate Subject is the same as in the suspended Certificate.